 I work in Yolla, and here’s my heart crying out.

 Yolla is an application designed for international calls.
-Nothing to hide: when people hear about Yolla for the first time, following response in 80% of cases is “Why should I try Yolla when I have WhatsApp or Viber?”
+Nothing to hide: when people hear about Yolla for the first time, following response in 80% of cases is “Why should I try Yolla for international calls when I have WhatsApp or Viber?”

 And you still call landlines sometimes.
 Remember that time you needed to contact a restaurant to book a table.
 Or called a doctor’s office to book a visit.
 Or called your old grandma who hates smartphones.
 Occasionally happens to everyone.
 Now imagine: in all these cases you’re abroad with a ridiculously high roaming tariffs.
-Such a call from SIM-card would cost you a fortune, but once again – here’s Yolla to help you out!
-Connect to any Wi-Fi around and call whoever and wherever you want – landline or mobile – spending almost nothing on it.
+Such an international call from SIM-card would cost you a fortune, but once again – here’s Yolla to help you out!
+Connect to any Wi-Fi around and call whoever and wherever you want – landline or mobile – spending almost nothing on international calls.

 If these points are still not convincing enough, check out real cases from our users.
 We’ve got them by emails from our loyal users and cannot help posting them here.
 Yolla happened to be a lifesaver, and no other app could ever perform this way.

 Part one is here, revealing a story on getting out of a roaming zone when being abroad and managing an issue with a mobile operator via Wi-Fi and Yolla.
 Parts two and three are about to come out soon – don’t miss out!

 I visited this conference in Colorado Springs a couple of months ago.
 I had like 5 meetings a day on my schedule.
 Not to get cut off I had turned on all the roaming settings in advance, topped up my SIM-card balance for like $200.
 You must always be on call during such trips, right?
 I thought I had covered everything.
 How wrong was I!